Biology

 1. Identify the unique challenges of life in the marine environment and describe some of the adaptations and strategies found in marine organisms.
 2. Describe the diversity of marine habitats, demonstrating knowledge of the organisms that live there and applying fundamental ecological concepts such as habitat, niche, population, survivorship, and trophic levels.
 3. Summarize the physical, chemical, and geological characteristics of the ocean.
 4. Apply the scientific method by generating hypotheses, designing controlled experiments and field studies, and analyzing results.
 5. Utilize taxonomic keys to identify a variety of marine organisms.
 6. Analyze the role humans play in the marine environment, from direct intervention such as extracting resources, to indirect intervention such as caused by global climate change.

-This course emphasizes the principles of nutrition and the health-related roles of carbohydrates, fats, proteins, vitamins, and minerals.
+From a culinary perspective, this course explores nutrition principles and the health-related roles of carbohydrates, fats, proteins, vitamins, and minerals.
 The course also covers energy metabolism, food-product labeling, and nutritional requirements throughout the lifespan.
-Various eating behaviors, recommended dietary intakes, and tools for diet and menu planning are explored.
-Class projects will include: students keeping a record of their food intake then analyzing it for nutritional adequacy and using nutrition analysis software to adjust recipes to make them more healthful.
-This course is intended for students enrolled in the Culinary Arts degree program.
-Prerequisite: Culinary Option: CUL 112; Baking Option: CUL 152, or Permission of the Program Director.
-Instructional Support Fee applies.
-Gen Ed Competency Met: Scientific Reasoning and Discovery.
-3 Credits Spring
+Various eating behaviors, recommended dietary intakes, and diet and menu planning tools are explored.
+Class projects will include students keeping a record of their food intake, then analyzing it for nutritional adequacy and using nutrition analysis software to adjust recipes to make them more healthful.

 Credits